2025–26 Big Bash League season

-The 2025–26 Big Bash League season or BBL|15 will be the twenty-first season of professional men's Twenty20 domestic cricket in Australia and the fifteenth under the Big Bash League (BBL) model.
-The tournament will be played from 14 December 2025, with the final being held on 25 January 2026.
-The Hobart Hurricanes are the defending champions.
+The 2025–26 Big Bash League season or BBL|15 was the fifteenth edition of professional men's Twenty20 cricket tournament in Australia and the fifteenth under the Big Bash League (BBL) model.
+The tournament was played from 14 December 2025, with the final held on 25 January 2026, where the Perth Scorchers defeated the Sydney Sixers by 6 wickets to win their sixth title.
+The Hobart Hurricanes were the defending champions, but were knocked out by the Sydney Sixers during the Challenger.

+Background

+Sky Sports UK extended its partnership with the Big Bash League for a further four years till 2029.
+Fox Cricket and Seven Network retained the official broadcasting rights for the 2025–26 BBL – Big Bash League.

 Draft

 The 2025–26 season players draft was held on 19 June 2025.